arjunguha/compsci220-scala/website/home/index.md

 title: Home
 ---

-Welcome to the Fall 2014 offering of CMPSCI220 Programming Methodology!
+Welcome to the Spring 2016 offering of CMPSCI220 Programming Methodology!

+**This website is being updated.
+The current content is from an earlier offering of the course.**

 You must read the entire [Course Policy] document.